Gender pay gap: Jordan

-From a total of 145 states, the World Economic Forum calculates Jordan's gender gap ranking for 2015 as 140th through economic participation and opportunity, educational attainment, health and survival, and political empowerment evaluations.
+Based on a total of 145 states, the World Economic Forum ranks Jordan's gender gap for 2015 as 140th, based on evaluations of economic participation and opportunity, educational attainment, health and survival, and political empowerment.
 Jordan is the "world's second-least improved country" for the overall gender gap.
 The ranking dropped from 93rd in 2006.
 In contradiction to Jordan's provisions within its constitution and being signatory to multiple conventions for improving the gender pay gap, there is no legislation aimed at gender equality in the workforce.
 According to The Global Gender Gap Report 2015, Jordan had a score of 0.61; 1.00 being equality, on pay equality for like jobs.

 Korea

-As stated by Jayoung Yoon, South Korea's female employment rate has increased since the 1997 Asian financial crisis as a result of women 25 to 34 years old leaving the workforce later to become pregnant and women 45 to 49 years old returning to the workforce.
-Mothers are more likely to continue working after child rearing on account of the availability of affordable childcare services provided for mothers previously in the workforce or the difficulty to be rehired after taking time off to raise their children.
-The World Economic Forum found that, in 2015, South Korea had a score of 0.55, 1.00 being equality, for pay equality for like jobs.
-From a total of 145 countries, South Korea had a gender gap ranking of 115th (the lower the ranking, the narrower the gender gap).
+As stated by Jayoung Yoon, South Korea's female employment rate has increased since the 1997 Asian financial crisis due to women aged 25 to 34 leaving the workforce later to have children and women aged 45 to 49 returning to the workforce.
+Mothers are more likely to continue working after child-rearing due to the availability of affordable childcare services for mothers previously in the workforce, or the difficulty of being rehired after taking time off to raise their children.
+The World Economic Forum found that in 2015, South Korea had a score of 0.55 (1.00 being equality) for pay equality for like jobs.
+Among 145 countries, South Korea ranked 115th (lower rankings indicate a narrower gender gap).
 On the other hand, political empowerment dropped to half of the percentage of women in the government in 2014.

-In 2018, the gender wage gap in South Korea is of 34.6% and women earned about 65.4% of what men did on average, according to OECD data.
-With regards to monthly earnings, including part-time jobs, the gender gap can be explained primarily by the fact that women work few hours than men, but occupation and industry segregation also pay an important role.
+In 2018, the gender wage gap in South Korea is of 34.6%, and women earned about 65.4% of what men did on average, according to OECD data.
+With regards to monthly earnings, including part-time jobs, the gender gap can be explained primarily by the fact that women work fewer hours than men, but occupation and industry segregation also play an important role.

 Korea is considered to have the worst wage gap among the industrialized countries.
 This gap is often overlooked.

 In addition, as many women leave the workplace once married or pregnant, the gender gap in pension entitlements is affected too, which in turn impacts the poverty level.

-North Korea, on the other hand, is one of few countries where women earn more than men.
+North Korea, on the other hand, is one of the few countries where women earn more than men.
 The disparity is due to women's greater participation in the shadow economy of North Korea.